The best local movers for Chesapeake to Kansas City moves

 - Kansas City’s population is about 104% greater than Chesapeake.

-- Kansas City's public transportation has a score of 4 out of 10 versus Chesapeake's lower score of 2.
+- Kansas City’s public transportation score of 4 out of 10 is higher than Chesapeake’s score of 2.

 - Kansas City is more walkable than Chesapeake with a score of 35 out of 100 vs Chesapeake’s 21 out of 100.

-- Both Kansas City and Chesapeake have the same bike-friendliness score of 35 out of 100, meaning Kansas City is about as safe for cyclists as Chesapeake.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Kansas City and Chesapeake have similar bike-friendliness scores (35 vs 35), meaning Kansas City is about as safe for cyclists as Chesapeake.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Kansas City’s crime rate is higher than Chesapeake with a score of 58.4 compared to Chesapeake’s 25.0.
 This means that Kansas City neighborhoods are safer than 58.4% of all U.S. neighborhoods, and Chesapeake neighborhoods are safer than 25.0%.